nqhuy18/fire_detect_robot/README.md

-# 2D Mapping and Path Planning
+# TEST-VERSION
-This branch includes code for robot simulation on Gazebo, as well as publishing and subscribing to topics between ROS (Raspberry Pi) and Micro-ROS (STM32F4CUE6), etc.
+This branch includes code for test PID & NoPID, Calibration & NoCalibration, etc.

 ## Todo List
-- [x] Set up the environment
+- [x] Code test pid/no_pid for the distance
-- [x] Install necessary packages
-- [x] Create a simulated robot in Gazebo
-- [X] Exchange data between Raspberry Pi and STM32F4CUE6 via agent_ros
+- [X] Code test pid/no_pid for the speed
+- [X] Code test calibaration/no_calibaration for the yaw